mgaitan/sublime-rst-completion/README.rst

   2. Another
   3. |

 If you press ``enter`` when the item is empty, the markup is erased keeping the same indent as the previous line, in order to allow multilines items.
-Also note that orderer list works with an alphabetic pattern (``a. b. c. ...`` or ``A. B. C. ...``F ).
+Also note that orderer list works with an alphabetic pattern (``a. b. c. ...`` or ``A. B. C. ...``).

 .. tip::